jenkinsci/jenkins-charm/README.md

     juju deploy -n 5 jenkins-slave
     juju add-relation jenkins jenkins-slave

+Slaves will attempt to connect via JNLP on port 48484 by default.
+This is configurable, e.g.:

+    juju set jenkins jnlp-port=12345

+If you want the previously-default behaviour of a random TCP port, you can set this to -1:

+    juju set jenkins jnlp-port=-1

+Or if you want to disable the feature entirely, set it to 0:

+    juju set jenkins jnlp-port=0

 The default password for the 'admin' account will be auto-generated.

 You can set it using: